oswscript/inventario_laravel_6/README.md

 * PassWord: 123456

 ## License
-Opensource: This system is open source, a contribution for free educational use, business management and administration.
+Open Source: This system is open source, a contribution for free educational use, business management and administration.
 Sale is not allowed.